pphaneuf/pphaneuf.github.io/_rccars/tyres.md

 (he says others are too thick).
 That comes with a brush, which makes it easy to apply.

+Apply the glue only to the outer sidewall.

 With big tyres, he puts several layers, all the way up the sidewall of both the fronts and rears.
 This makes the car easier to drive, avoiding spin outs when turning hard, and eliminating grip roll (gluing the front and rear prevent